norkator/open-intelligence/README.md

 1. Rename `docker-compose.yml_tpl` into `docker-compose.yml` and fill in your environment variables which pretty much are database configuration.
-2. Rename `config.ini.tpl` to `config.ini` and fill in your details.
-Config.ini content settings are explained at Readme.

 ### 6. Verify your timezone (linux server distro case)